lowRISC/opentitan/hw/ip/spi_host/doc/dv/index.md

 #### Functional coverage
-To ensure high quality constrained random stimulus, it is necessary to develop a functional coverage model. the list of functional coverpoints can be found under covergroups in the [DV plan](#testplan)
+To ensure high quality constrained random stimulus, it is necessary to develop a functional coverage model. the list of functional coverpoints can be found under covergroups in the [testplan](#testplan)

 ### Self-checking strategy